AlphaCodz/AlphaCodz/README.md

 <!-- <p align = "center"><img src= "https://user-images.githubusercontent.com/44436048/155865918-0513c726-3553-49b0-a62c-e6b4307cd397.gif"><i>TechScrolls</i></img></p> -->

- I am a self-taught programmer with a strong background in Python, Django, PHP, and Laravel.
+ I am a self-taught programmer with a strong background in Python, Django, Django REST Framwework.
 I have a passion for coding and enjoy learning new skills and solving complex problems.
 Over the years, I have gained experience working in various industries, including EdTech, MedTech, and Tourism Tech.
 In these roles, I have honed my skills in developing web applications, working with APIs, and building scalable solutions.
 I am a fast learner with the ability to quickly adapt to new technologies and programming languages.
 My attention to detail, passion for coding, and strong problem-solving skills make me an ideal candidate for any programming role.
 I am confident that I can add value to your team and contribute to the success of your projects. <hr>

 <h2 align = "center" ># My Toolbox</h2>